Welcome to Wheatsheaf, a non-profit publishing house for modern Catholic music.

 Our music is designed to be versatile according to your community’s needs and resources, equally at home with guitar accompaniment or organ and four-part choir.

-Chris (CJ) Olding has been a church musician for over twenty five years, serving in a number of parishes in Hampshire and London, UK.
-He also spent five years as a chorister and played the organ and piano at St Marie’s Cathedral, Sheffield.
-Chris is currently an organist and a Musical Co-ordinator at St Bede’s church, Basingstoke, a member of the music staff at Immaculate Conception, Farm Street, London and a musical liturgist for Portsmouth Diocese.
+Chris (CJ) Olding has been a church musician for over twenty five years, serving in a number of parishes in Hampshire, and London, UK.
+He also spent five years as a musician at St Marie’s Cathedral, Sheffield.
+Chris is currently an organist and music co-ordinator at St Bede’s church, Basingstoke.
+He is also a member of the Catholic Diocese of Portsmouth Liturgy Formation advisory group.

 Chris also receives commissions for composition.

-I’ve been composing for over fifteen years, but only when attending a recent stewardship course did I think about making my work available.
+I’ve been composing since university, but only when attending a recent stewardship course did I think about making my work available.
 I was struck by the parable of the talents (Matthew 25) – a reminder that as Christians, our gifts come from God and we are called to share them in his service.

 What our customers say